Tamia: 2005–2013: Between Friends and Beautiful Surprise

-2014–present: Love Life and Passion Like Fire
+2014–2019: Love Life and Passion Like Fire

 In August 2014, Tamia signed with Def Jam Recordings, marking her return to major label ranks.
 Her sixth album, Love Life, was completed in ten days and released on June 9, 2015, in the United States in collaboration with her own label, Plus One Music Group.
 A departure from her previous independent projects, she worked with a wider range of high-profile producers on its songs, including Polow da Don as well as Oak Felder and Pop Wansel from duo Pop & Oak as well as frequent collaborators Christopher "Tricky" Stewart and The-Dream.
 Love Life earned generally favorable reviews from critics, who summed it as "grown-up, worn-in R&B at its finest", and debuted at number 24 on the US Billboard 200, selling 16,000 copies in the week ending June 14, 2015.
 It also debuted on top of Billboards Top R&B Albums and at number two on the Top R&B/Hip-Hop Albums, becoming Tamia's highest-charting album ever on both charts, and produced three singles, including lead single "Sandwich and a Soda" and follow-up “Stuck with Me” both of which reached the top twenty on Billboards Adult R&B Songs.

 Tamia's seventh album, Passion Like Fire, was released in September 2018 through Plus One, 21 Entertainment, and eOne Music.
 A breakaway from her previous album, she worked with a smaller team of collaborators on the album, involving longtime contributors Lil' Ronnie, Shep Crawford, and Salaam Remi.
 While critical reception was generally lukewarm, the album debuted at number 145 on the US Billboard 200, becoming her lowest-charting album yet, also reaching number 17 on Top R&B Albums chart.
 Its release was preceded by the singles "Leave It Smokin'" and "Today I Do", the former of which became her biggest hit in years, peaking at number two on Billboards Adult R&B Songs.
 In support of the album, Tamia embarked on the Passion Like Fire Tour which launched on September 18, 2018, and visited most of the major US cities.
 In 2019, she was awarded the Soul Music Icon Award at the fourth annual Black Music Honors.

-In 2023, Tamia was awarded an honorary Doctor of Music degree from Morris Brown College in Atlanta, Georgia.
+2020–present: Recognition and return to recording

+In May 2023, Tamia was awarded an honorary Doctor of Music degree from Morris Brown College in Atlanta, Georgia.
+The following year, she appeared on Louis York's single "Three Little Words" from their second album Songs with Friends (2024), and co-headlined a North American tour with Joe, which ran from February to May and comprised 27 dates across the United States.
+In August 2026, Tamia returned to South Africa for a three-city tour, performing in Cape Town, Durban, and Pretoria as part of Women's Month celebrations.
+The same month, she released "Forever and a Day," her first solo single in eight years, again on her own label Plus One Music Group.